 Repose Gray will brighten up your living space if the walls are currently a darker color.
 I painted the whole interior of a home with this color.
 It had previously been painted a darker tan, and the color change made a huge difference in improving the light and brightening up the rooms.

 Read More From Dengarden

 Where to Paint Repose Gray in Your Home

 Repose Gray looks great in any room of the house.
-It's a unique color that can look warm, or cool, depending on the lighting.
-I have painted entire homes, more than once, using this color.
+It's a unique color that can look warm or cool, depending on the lighting.
+More than once, I have painted entire homes using this color.
 To give you an idea of how it looks on walls, the pictures featured in this article showcase various rooms I painted with this color.

 Consider the lighting in your home before painting your walls.
 This color looks a lot warmer and more grayish on walls directly below ceiling lights.
 It does look bluish in darker rooms with more natural light than artificial light.